FoxInFlame/MyAnimeListAdder/README.md

 ## Installation
 Check out the official website to see specific instructions to installing Chrome extensions from websites.

+## Updating
+Check out the official website to see specific instructions to updating QMAL.

 ## Screenshots
 Check out the official website for screenshots.